andre1araujo/YOLO-on-PYNQ-Z2/README.md

 ## Examples

 If you follow this tutorial you will end up with a YOLO detection algorithm capable of detecting 80 different types of objects.
 But, you can also make your own specialized object detector for fewer classes.
-Here you can see two exciting works: one from Mainul for face detection and the other from Vinil and Bigin for PCB defect detection:
+Here you can see two exciting works: one from **Mainul** for **face detection** and the other from **Vinil** and **Bigin** for **PCB defect detection**:

 ![Sample detections](https://github.com/andre1araujo/YOLO-on-PYNQ-Z2/blob/main/images/YOLO_samples.png)